Last Updated on

 Importance Of Baristas In Coffee Retail Industry

 Being a Barista is not just about serving the customers with a decent cup of coffee.
 Preparing good coffee is not an easy task and being good at the craft has its own set of challenges and interests.
-As a Barista, you not only have to scrutinise the service but also also maintain work ethics and your personality as well.
+As a Barista, you not only have to scrutinize the service but also also maintain work ethics and your personality as well.
 This could be more than just an experience in one’s professional field.
 A barista’s job is one which is speciality focussed and how a customer enjoys their coffee has a lot to do with how a Barista prepares their coffee.

 Element 2: Coffee Roasters